network-digital-old-norse-studies/network-digital-old-norse-studies.github.io/content/pages/about.md

 Emily Lethbridge

-[Icelandic Saga Map](http://sagamap.hi.is/is/) / Stofnun Árna Magnússonar í íslenskum fræðum, Reykjavík
+Emily works on medieval Icelandic manuscripts and literary culture, landscape and place-names.
+Digital projects: [Icelandic Saga Map](http://sagamap.hi.is/is/) and [Nafnið.is](https://nafnið.is/)

 ---